 At-risk children and young people falling through the gaps

 The Government had hoped to keep known at-risk children in emergency schools, but attendance has remained low.
 Local authorities have also reported dramatic falls in the number of children being referred to social services over child protection concerns.
-As the Children’s Commissioner, Anne Longfield, discussed last month, there’s a danger of teenagers in England falling through the gaps in our education and social care systems.
+As the Children’s Commissioner, Anne Longfield, discussed, there’s a danger of teenagers in England falling through the gaps in our education and social care systems.
 While her report said that the DfE, schools, local authorities and police forces need to work together to identify, track, support and ultimately re-engage these children, we understand that local authorities are already overstretched.

 Social workers seem to be bracing for a surge in referrals of vulnerable children when schools re-open again, as young people haven’t been seen by professionals such as teachers, who’d normally raise safeguarding concerns.
 Therefore many local authorities have warned that they’ll struggle to cope with the expected spike in demand without additional support from central government.

 It’s obvious the pandemic has had a significant impact on our social care workers.
 Since the crisis began, social workers in many of the local authorities that we work with have worked tirelessly to continue to deliver to those in need, but it has, unsurprisingly, taken its toll on them.

 The BASW survey however shows the extent of this with some alarming statistics: a third of social workers are considering quitting the profession in the wake of the pandemic, and 23% are now considering leaving social work based on their experiences of practising through the crisis.
 Worryingly, 61% said their mental health had worsened as a result of work during lockdown, citing the feeling of isolation and increased workloads as some of the reasons.

 Going mobile – tech’s time to shine